Addiction psychology: Important contributors

+Sigmund Freud

-Physician Sigmund Freud, born on May 6, 1856, in Freiberg, France (an area now known as Pribor in the Czech Republic), was instrumental in the field of psychology.
+Physician Sigmund Freud, born on May 6, 1856, in Freiberg, Austrian Empire (an area now known as Pribor in the Czech Republic), was instrumental in the field of psychology.
 Dream interpretation and psychoanalysis, also known as talk therapy, are two of his well-known contributions.
 Psychoanalysis is used to treat a multitude of conditions including addictions.

 As one of the most influential thinkers in the 20th century, he altered the way we perceive ourselves and communicate about our perceptions; as a number of his theories have been popularized and terms he created have entered into general language.

 Theories on mental health, personality development, and illness that Freud developed, are considered highly controversial.
 According to Freud, people are endowed with three levels of awareness: conscious, preconscious, and unconscious.
 The conscious level refers to what we are fully appreciative of; the preconscious, to what people could be aware of if they became more attentive; and the unconscious level includes facts that humans cannot be aware of.
 The aim of the therapy is to turn unconscious into conscious.

+William Halsted

 William Halsted, born on September 23, 1852, in New York City, received his degree in medicine in 1877.
 Throughout his medical career as a surgeon, he contributed surgical techniques that ultimately led to improvement of the patient's outcome following surgery.
 During Halsted's professional career, he and Freud conducted experiments with the drug cocaine.
 While their research was in process, they became guinea pigs for their own experiments when they became addicted to cocaine.

 In 1884, he became the first to describe how cocaine could be utilized as a localized anesthetic when injecting into the trunk of a sensory nerve, and how the localized ischemia prolonged the anesthetic properties of the drug.

+G. Alan Marlatt

 G. Alan Marlatt was a pioneer in the field of addiction psychology.
 Born in Vancouver, British Columbia, in 1941, he spent his professional career as an addiction psychologist, researcher, and director of the University of Washington's Addictive Behaviors Research Center and professor in the Department of Psychology.

 Marlatt adopted the theory of harm reduction, and developed and scientifically tested ways to prevent an addict's slip from becoming a relapse.
 He understood that expecting immediate and complete abstinence from addicts often deterred addicts from seeking the help they needed and deserved.